jaredbotte/asic-prototyping-labs/documents/final-overview.md

 This report will discuss the work performed over the course of the Spring 2022 semester for ECE 49600 - ASIC FPGA Prototyping.
 I will discuss the deliverables created, future work, and hardware limitations encountered.

 ## Summary
 The primary goal of this independent study was for me to get more exposure to FPGA and Digital Logic development.
 To do this I took the labs completed in ECE 33700, expanded upon them, and created lab experiments to bring those labs onto a physical FPGA development board.
 The Altera DE2-115 FPGA development board was used as the hardware platform for these labs, as it is used in ECE 43700 and contains many useful peripherals.
+The ultimate goal of these labs is to integrate them as part as ECE 337 to further reinforce the topics learned in that class.

 ## Deliverables
 All of the work produced for this independent study are located in two GitHub repositories.